 In addition to the hardship of the United States citizen children, factors that relate only to the respondent may also be considered to the extent that they affect the potential level of hardship to her qualifying relatives.
-Matter of Monreal, supra, at 63.
 In Andazola we found that similar factors were not sufficient to meet the high standard of exceptional and extremely unusual hardship.
 However, in this case, there are additional factors that we find raise the level of hardship, by a close margin, to that required to establish eligibility for relief.